phoenixframework/phoenix/guides/docs/up_and_running.md

 $ mix phx.new hello
 ```

-> A note about [Brunch.io](http://brunch.io/) before we begin: Phoenix will use Brunch.io for asset management by default.
-Brunch.io's dependencies are installed via the node package manager, not mix.
+> A note about [webpack](https://webpack.js.org/) before we begin: Phoenix will use webpack for asset management by default.
+Webpacks' dependencies are installed via the node package manager, not mix.
 Phoenix will prompt us to install them at the end of the `mix phx.new` task.
 If we say "no" at that point, and if we don't install those dependencies later with `npm install`, our application will raise errors when we try to start it, and our assets may not load properly.
-If we don't want to use Brunch.io at all, we can simply pass `--no-brunch` to `mix phx.new`.
+If we don't want to use webpack at all, we can simply pass `--no-webpack` to `mix phx.new`.

 > A note about [Ecto](https://hexdocs.pm/phoenix/ecto.html): Ecto allows our Phoenix application to communicate with a data store, such as PostgreSQL or MongoDB.
 If our application will not require this component we can skip this dependency by passing the `--no-ecto` flag to the `mix phx.new`.
-This flag may also be combined with `--no-brunch` to create a skeleton application.
+This flag may also be combined with `--no-webpack` to create a skeleton application.

 ```console